BishopFox/sliver-gui/README.md

 #### Are Electron Apps Secure?

 I tried ¯\\_(ツ)_/¯.
-Having personally written multiple exploits for Electron apps, I like to think I have a fighting chance, and I really did go thru a lot of effort to make the Sliver GUI as secure as possible.
+Having personally written multiple exploits for Electron apps, I like to think I have a fighting chance, and I really did go thru a lot of effort to make the Sliver GUI as secure as possible (the UI code doesn't even have access to the file system).
 You can [read more about the application architecture here](https://github.com/moloch--/reasonably-secure-electron).
 In short:
  * The renderer process is sandboxed, and preload scripts have context isolation enabled.
 Methods in the main process can only be called via `postMessage()`, and all JSON arguments must pass JSON-Schema checks.
  * No content runs in a `file://` origin, all content is served from internal Electron protocol handlers (i.e. `app://`).
  * A strict content content security policy (CSP) is applied to all origins (`script-src` does not allow `unsafe-inline` or `unsafe-eval`).